What Is Vicodin?

 Alcohol and Vicodin addictions often require a medical detox to treat the physical addiction.
 After you’ve progressed through detoxification it’s best to proceed directly to treatment.
 The most comprehensive programs offer both of these services under one roof.

-During your program, medication-assisted treatments, behavioral therapies, counseling, and a wide range of other modalities will be implemented to help you reach a sober state.
+During your program, medication-assisted treatments, behavioral therapies, alcoholic counseling program, and a wide range of other modalities will be implemented to help you reach a sober state.
 Aftercare programs typically follow, which will help you to stay strong in your commitment to sobriety.

 Don’t Let Your Addiction Go Any Further

 If you’re concerned that someone you care about is mixing alcohol and Vicodin in a way that could harm their health, reach out to us at Vertava Health today.
 Our confidential assessment will get you started on the path to a healthier, drug-free life.